 Chances are that you will need to buy quite a few household items to prepare your son and daughter for life away from home.

-Compare prices online before you buy, or even while you're out shopping and you could end up saving quite a considerable sum of money in total.
+Compare prices online before you buy, or even while you are out shopping and you could end up saving quite a considerable sum of money in total.

-If you need to find extra income to help support your son or daughter then why not consider renting out their room to a lodger while they are away studying.
+If you need to find extra income to help support your son or daughter.
+You could consider renting out their room to a lodger while they are away studying.

 Many lodgers will only need a room during the week meaning that if your child wants to come home at the weekend that they would still be able to.